es-tunnel/tunnel-web-main/README.md

 -   🕵 Unveil Hidden Constellations with Full Text Search using Pagefind

 ## ♻️ Page Speed and Emissions
-Experience the green and swift capabilities of Nebulix.
-With an impressively low emission of 0.05g - 0.07g CO2 per page visit and consistently achieving a lighthouse score between 98 and 100, Nebulix ensures both speed and environmental consciousness for your website.
+Experience the green and swift capabilities of c0reV2.
+With an impressively low emission of 0.05g - 0.07g CO2 per page visit and consistently achieving a lighthouse score between 98 and 100, c0reV2 ensures both speed and environmental consciousness for your website.

 ## 🚀 Getting Started